-Many refugees may not have English language proficiency.
-When it comes to language, employers should consider what positions are available and if there are opportunities to provide employment for individuals who aren’t proficient in English.
+Many refugees may not have language proficiency in your country.
+When it comes to language, employers should consider what positions are available and if there are opportunities to provide employment for individuals who aren’t proficient in the local language.
 Employers can also explore avenues to assist new hires with developing local language skills.

 Transferability and recognition of qualifications and skills

-People fleeing Ukraine may have the necessary training and skills to perform a job for which you’re hiring, but they may not hold the formal education or corresponding permit to hold that job in the UK.
+People fleeing Ukraine may have the necessary training and skills to perform a job for which you are hiring, but they may not hold the formal education or corresponding permit to hold that job in your country.
 Consider if there are positions that do not require licenses that those fleeing Ukraine can fill, while your company assists new hires in obtaining the locally required occupational license.

 Care for children and elderly family members

 The vast majority of refugees from Ukraine at this time are women, children, and the elderly.
 Adult working-age women may be available for and need employment, but will need support for family care.
 Consider what subsidies or support you can offer these job seekers to help them to get and stay on the job.

 A number of European transport companies (rail, bus, ferry, and air travel) have been offering free transport for people fleeing Ukraine.
 Track available transportation assistance here.
 However, job seekers may need additional resources to relocate or to reunite with their families.
 Your company should consider what kind of relocation assistance you can provide new hires that are fleeing Ukraine.

 Legal documentation (e.g., licenses, passports, etc.)